google/filament/libs/matdbg/README.md

 The `shader index` is a zero-based index into the list of variants using the order that they appear in the package, where each API (GL / VK / Metal) has its own list.

+The `shader length` is the number of bytes required for UTF-8 encoding of the shader source string, not including the terminating null.

 ## Wish List